 How much the federal minimum wage would be if it had kept up with inflation over the past 40 years.
 Instead, it’s $7.25.
 Learn more.

 The annual income for a full-time employee working the entire year at the federal minimum wage.

 The number of states where a minimum wage worker can afford a two-bedroom apartment working a 40-hour week.
 Learn more.

 The number of times Congress passed legislation to increase the minimum wage in the past 30 years.

-The percentage of Americans who support gradually raising the minimum wage from $7.25 an hour to at least $10.00 an hour, according to an October 2010 poll.
+The percentage of Americans who support gradually raising the minimum wage from $7.25 an hour to at least $10.00 an hour, according to a June 2014 poll.

 What are the chances an adult minimum wage worker is a woman vs. the chances a Fortune 500 CEO is a woman?
 Learn more.

 The range of the victory margin in favor of minimum wage increases across four states (Alaska, Arkansas, Nebraska, and South Dakota) where the issue was on the ballot in November 2014.
 Source.

 The federal minimum wage for tipped employees, such as waiters and waitresses, nail salon workers or parking attendants.